chrissix666/Jellyfin-Random-Button/README.md

 - **Fallback=Home Screen behaviour**
   The lock only applies when entering a library from the Main View.
 If you navigate through media via info pages, tags, genres, actors/people, or other filters, etc.., the Random Button always falls back to the Home Screen behaviour.
 (Movie or Set or Series)

+- **The Secondary Global Fallback**
+Is a vanilla fallback that triggers when no library IDs are filled in, the 'pasteyouridhere' placeholders still in place.
+It randomly selects only Movies or Series (no Sets/Collections) from the user’s library, ensuring the random button always opens an item even without configured IDs, effectively reverting to the vanilla behavior with no ID adjustments.
 ---

 ## 🧪 Tested On